saucelabs/sauce-school/codelabs/Module3_SeleniumJava.md

 Source: [Giphy](https://giphy.com/gifs/baby-bye-slide-m9eG1qVjvN56H0MXt8)

+Since you are not really using `TestLocator.java`, now would be a good time to delete that test before adding in the new classes in this module.

+To delete` LocatorTest.js`, right click on it in the project window in IntelliJ and choose **Refactor > Safe Delete**, as you won’t be using it any longer.

+<img src="assets/3.05I.png" alt="Refactor and safe delete" width="550"/>

 ### Part 1 Create a Facade Layer

-A _facade layer  _is when a page or class is created that helps you simplify the language to carry out simple commands like `return driver.findElement(locator);` or  `find(locator).sendKeys(inputText);` as well as check an assertion after, and simplify this process into a single command like` type() `or `find()` so that these methods can be easily used by the rest of the test suite.
+Creating a _facade layer_ involved creating a separate page or class from your test page, that helps you simplify the language to carry out simple commands like `return driver.findElement(locator);` or  `find(locator).sendKeys(inputText);` as well as check an assertion after, and simplify this process into a single command like` type() `or `find()` so that these methods can be easily used by the rest of the test suite.
 In this lesson, you are going to create a simplified interface called `Base.java`, which you will then use within our `LoginPage.js `class.

 First let's add a new class called `Base.java `in the` pageobjects `directory.
 See Part one of module 3.03 if you need help.
-At this point, you can also delete` LocatorTest.js` by right clicking on it and choosing **Refactor > Safe Delete**, as you won’t be using it any longer.

-<img src="assets/3.05I.png" alt="Refactor and safe delete" width="550"/>

 Next let's open `Base.java `in your IDE and add in the following code: